History of lute-family instruments: Lutes in Hindu and Buddhist artwork

 Southeast Asia consists of countries connected to the continent, such as Vietnam, Cambodia, Thailand, Burma, Laos, as well as island nations such as Indonesia and Malaysia and New Guinea.
 During the first millennium AD, Southeast Asia has had connections to India, Africa, China, Melanesia and the Arab Peninsula.
 Musical instruments can be grouped by geographic location, ethnicity or religion; all of these have had an effect on what instruments are used in a community.

 Speaking of Southeast Asia, Curt Sachs said its history began "in the first centuries A.D. when it became an immense, though loosely knit, Indian colony.
 Hinduism and Buddhism spread throughout what are now Burma, Cambodia, Thailand, Vietnam, all the way to China."

 Austronesians navigated an area from Easter Island to Madagascar, setting up the Maritime Silk Road though Southeast Asia.
-The Autronesians, who included the Javanese and Sumatrans, passed on the catamaran and outrigger boat to South India and Sri Lanka about 1000-600 BC and reached China c.
+The Austronesians, who included the Javanese and Sumatrans, passed on the catamaran and outrigger boat to South India and Sri Lanka about 1000-600 BC and reached China c.
 220-200 BC.